Nehal-Khan-29/Nehal-Khan-29/README.md

 Hello!, My name is `Nehal Khan` and I also go by `NK_SHOWDOWN`.

 I'm a passionate code enthusiast interested in `open-source development` and strongly committed to `full-stack programming`.
-Currently serving as a mentor at Amrita Cognizance Club, I'm always excited to explore new technologies and collaborate on projects that make a positive impact.
+Currently serving as the Club Lead and a mentor at Amrita Cognizance Club, I'm always excited to explore new technologies and collaborate on projects that make a positive impact.

 I rest only when my code works, I code till I finish my game, I play my games till I study, I study till I sleep. <hr>